 Communications between the T/Mon Workstation and the T/Remote for Windows Network software has been optimized to send more information in fewer characters, increasing throughput.
 Rather than sending every character to the terminal, commands have been added that eliminate transmission of unnecessary information.
 This allows screens to be updated much faster.

-It's 5:35 AM on Friday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 1:42 PM on Friday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.

 Would you rather just call us?
 We're in the office right now.
 Call 1-800-693-0351.